elves/elvish/website/ref/edit.md

 ## Hooks

 Hooks are functions that are executed at certain points in time.
 In Elvish this functionality is provided by variables that are a list of functions.

-Some hooks are populated with one or more functions when Elvish starts.
+**NOTE**: Hook variables may be initialized with a non-empty list, and you may have modules that add their own hooks.
 In general you should append to a hook variable rather than assign a list of functions to it.
-That is, rather than doing `hook-var = [ []{ put 'I ran' } ]` you should do `hook-var = [ $@hook-var []{ put 'I ran' } ]`.
+That is, rather than doing `set edit:some-hook = [ []{ put 'I ran' } ]` you should do `set edit:some-hook = [ $@hook-var []{ put 'I ran' } ]`.

 These are the editor/REPL hooks: